-The drama, for the most part, was through the eyes of Hong Dae Young but the writers actually made efforts to include us in the world of other side characters.
-Admittedly, some more than others, like his daughter had a very prominent story arc while her brother’s character was not well flushed out.
-But it was still one of the few dramas where side characters were not just there for spoofs, they had real emotions, real struggles and real moments.
+The drama, for the most part, was through the eyes of Hong Dae Young, but the writers actually made efforts to include us in the world of other side characters.
+Admittedly, some more than others, like his daughter had a very prominent story arc, while his son’s character was not well flushed out.
+But it was still one of the few dramas where side characters were not just there for spoofs, they had real emotions, real struggles, and real moments.

 6. Lee Do Hyun

-Listen, if any of the reasons I have stated above did not appeal you for some reason, I hope Lee Do Hyun will.
+Listen, if any of the reasons I have stated above did not appeal you, I hope Lee Do Hyun will.
 Honestly, watch this drama just for him.

 I am not exaggerating when I say he outshined every single actor in the drama.
 Even Yoon Sang Hyun (this amazing actor who has decades of acting over him) was overshadowed by Mr Do Hyun.